MackenzieMathClub/Lessons/README.md

-# Junior
+# Lessons
-Lessons for the junior math club.
+Lessons for the math club.